Introduction

 The future is as uncertain now as it always has been, and we have yet to discover that elusive crystal ball!

-Waugh Infrastructure Management was fortunate to have been invited to assist a client who was cognizant of the limitations of the traditional “existing plus growth” approach.
+Waugh Infrastructure Management was fortunate to be invited to assist a client who recognised the limitations of the traditional “existing plus growth” approach.

 They allowed us to help them broaden and expand their view of possible futures and forecast solutions for water and wastewater services from this knowledge.